Aspen Institute; Axios; Former Senior Fellow, Ethics, Technology, and U.S. Foreign Policy and Fellow, "The Living Legacy of the First World War"

-His work has appeared in Politico Magazine, the Atlantic, the Atavist, the Wall Street Journal, the Los Angeles Times, Foreign Affairs, and the Nation, among other publications.
-His feature for the Atavist was a finalist for a 2017 Livingston Award.
+His work has appeared in Yahoo!
+News, Politico Magazine, The Atlantic, Atavist Magazine, The Wall Street Journal, Los Angeles Times, Foreign Affairs, and The Nation, among other publications.

 "Slouching Towards Gautama: Toward a Buddhist Politics of Freedom," The Montréal Review, September 2011